 This bag has a nearly endless amount of cool features and things worth highlighting, so let’s dive into some of the most important specs.

-Osprey's hip belts in general are usually awesome, and this one is no exception.
+Osprey’s Fit-on-the-Fly hipbelt that can be adjusted hip belts in general are usually awesome, and this one is no exception.

-It's the epitome of efficiency meeting comfort.
-The hipbelt is strong, durable, easy to adjust, and does not protrude into your hips in a painful way.
+It’s the epitome of efficiency meeting comfort.
+The hipbelt on the Osprey Atmos 65 is strong, durable, easy to adjust, and does not protrude into your hips in a painful way.